cortexrd/Knack-Toolkit-Library/README.md

 object.
 A custom viewer then disassembles them for display in chronological order.

-The logging categories are: User login, Navigation, Activity (count of keypresses and mouse clicks), Critical Events, App Errors, Server Errors, Warnings, Info and Debug.
+The logging categories are: User Login, Navigation, Activity (count of keypresses and mouse clicks), Critical Events, App Errors, Server Errors, Warnings, Info and Debug.